New Zealand says it is aware of China-linked intelligence activity in country

 "Our links with other Pacific countries, and our shared interests in a stable, peaceful, prosperous, and resilient home region will draw the attention of foreign intelligence services,” it said, adding those intelligence services were looking to inform foreign governments on government policy and strategy and find ways to create conditions more favourable for themselves.

-The Iranian embassy in Wellington did not immediately respond to a request for comment, while the Russian Embassy criticised New Zealand's "interference" in Russian internal affairs by commenting publicly on the imprisonment of Russian opposition leader Alexei Navalny.
+The Iranian embassy in Wellington did not immediately respond to a request for comment, while the Russian Embassy criticised New Zealand's "interference" in Russian internal affairs by commenting publicly on the imprisonment of Alexei Navalny.

 The intelligence report also noted that technological innovation, global economic instability and declining social trust also posed threats.